 There are options you can try for hanging planters, and of course, advantages and disadvantages to growing tomatoes upside down or in hanging planters.
 Some "hanging" tomato planters even have their feet firmly on the ground!

 So get ready to bite into a home-grown tomato of your very own.
-And at the very end of this lens is my recipe for Caprese Salad - yum! yum!
+There's a great recipe for Caprese Salad at the end of the article.

 Why You Should Use a Hanging Tomato Planter